Asael Lubotzky

-Asael Lubotzky (עשהאל לובוצקי; born 21 January 1983) is an Israeli physician, author, and molecular biologist.
-Formerly he served as an IDF officer and is a combat veteran of the Second Lebanon War.
+Asael Lubotzky (עשהאל לובוצקי; born 1983) is an Israeli physician, author, and molecular biologist.
+Formerly an officer in the Israel Defense Forces (IDF), he is a combat veteran of the Second Lebanon War.

-Military service
+Early life and military service

-Asael Lubotzky grew up in Efrat, studied at the Hesder yeshiva in Ma'ale Adumim, was accepted to Shayetet 13, but chose to enlist in Golani's 51st Battalion.
+Asael Lubotzky born in 1983 with a twin sibling.
+He would become the eldest of six children.
+He grew up in Efrat, studied at the Hesder yeshiva in Ma'ale Adumim, was accepted to Shayetet 13, but chose to enlist in Golani's 51st Battalion.
 He underwent a training course as a combat soldier and was chosen as the outstanding company cadet.
 After completing Officer Candidate School Asael served as an officer commanding a platoon of the Golani Brigade.
-He led his platoon in the fighting in Gaza and, during the Second Lebanon War, fought in many battles in which many of his comrades were killed and wounded, until his own severe injury in the Battle of Bint Jbeil left him with a disability.
+He led his platoon in operations in Gaza and, during the Second Lebanon War, fought in many battles in which many of his comrades were killed and wounded, until his own severe injury in the Battle of Bint Jbeil left him with a disability.

 Medical and research career

-After rehabilitation from the injury, he began studying medicine at the Hebrew University Hadassah Medical School, qualified as a doctor, and specialized in pediatrics at the Shaare Zedek Hospital in Jerusalem.
+Following his rehabilitation, Lubotzky pursued a medical degree at the Hebrew University Hadassah Medical School, qualified as a doctor, and specialized in pediatrics at the Shaare Zedek Hospital in Jerusalem. and continued to a Neurology Fellowship.
+Additionally, Lubotzky completed a fellowship in Neonatal Neurology at The Hospital for Sick Children (SickKids) in Toronto, Canada.